Featured on it's over easy on 10/17/17

 - ENLIGHTENED PARENTS, ENLIGHTENED CHILDREN

 This tenet obviously applies to people with kids, but they are an important community to address.
 I have found that the most powerful guidance for couples with children is this next bit of information.
 Children of divorce are at risk for developing certain emotional issues triggered by the traumatic stress a divorce can ignite.
 How well their parents get along during the divorce process and post-divorce can mitigate this risk.
 Once parents realize this, I have seen them magically move from battling with lawyers to recognizing that with mediation and therapy they have the power to preserve and grow a healthy and happy long-term relationship for ALL parties.
 You can build a strong and abundant bridge that your children will gleefully run back and forth on, or one that feels similar to the insecure, rickety bridge over troubled waters in Indiana Jones.
+Tiffany Fina Law Firm provides compassionate, attentive, and personalized client service throughout each case and helps to remove stress.

 It’s Over Easy provides many useful tools for parents to use to build a strong, stable bridge, and to become effective co-parents, including calendars that both parents can use, with scheduling preferences, and tools to help parents work out custody issues.
 The platform also provides a space where both parents can communicate using the in-platform chat feature so that everything is in one place.
 When parents use the in-platform chat feature, there is a record of your conversations if you need to reference or download them for important information.
 This clarity is a gift for everyone involved, because less is lost between two homes.